Why is it that women in cycling aren’t celebrated as equally as male cyclists?

 A snippet from her blog states:

 “I guess in many ways, Ironman is also about resilience.
 Everyone who crosses that finish line will have suffered setbacks.
-Dealing with those, in training and on race-day is what makes finishing such an achievement.
+Dealing with those, in training and on race day is what makes finishing such an achievement.
 And I guess that’s partly why, in my book, Ironman is in some ways a metaphor for life.
-It teaches you so much more about yourself than just swim, bike and run.”
+It teaches you so much more about yourself than just swim, bike and runs.”

 I could go on forever with this list but it’s fair to say that there are some pretty amazing women out there, from all walks of life, at all levels of the sport who are leading the way to inspire and encourage more women into this sport.

-And maybe, just maybe, one day a women will wear that prestigious maillot jaune…
+And maybe, just maybe, one day a woman will wear that prestigious Maillot Jaune…